MGross21/Robotic-Jumping-Frog/README.md

 ![librecadscreenshot](Figures/librecadscreenshot.png)

 The link lengths were influenced by the simulation.
 From the sim, the team knew we wanted to test out how link D, the "foot" affected the jump distance.
 However, from our simulation, we also gathered ideal proportions of the links for jumping.
 So, using those proportions, we found out how to dynamically adjust the percentage that links D relative to the overall length whilst keeping the proportions as similar as possible.
 So we could adjust the percentage we wanted link D to be in our code and have it output where the joints should be in our model.
-Here is the Python code for this explanation *link*.
+Here is the Python code for this explanation [code](links.ipynb).
 Below is a figure comparing the percentages of link D we chose to study, based on our simulation that showed that as link D was a greater percentage (up to a certain point), jump performance should be improved.

 ![links_comparison](Figures/links_comparison.png)